Services

 Growing and Flourishing

-As the body ages, so do the organs in the body.
+Our culture is full of ageing stereotypes.
+Listen to the news about the presidential race: age is the enemy regardless of a record of accomplishment, a good work ethic or the capacity to concentrate and deliver results.
+And some of this is understandable.
+On the other hand, it's fascinating how quickly a younger presidential candidate, with clearer skin and more obvious vitality, took center stage in July of this year.
+Absolutely fascinating.
+And the now older candidate, who was feeding off the ageism of the fact that the man he was running against looked older, was thrown off by this chain of events.
+Is it good?
+Is it bad?
+You know, I just don't know.
+But I am aware that not all of it is an illusion.
+There IS some reality to the stereotypes, and to the excitement about a younger candidate.
+For as the body ages, so do other organs in the body.
 We lose elasticity in our skin, we lose hair, eyesight, hearing and so on.
-At the same time, many studies show that older people report experiencing more happiness than younger people, and feel better able to control intense emotions.
+At the same time, many studies show advantages to the aging process, and these same studies show that older people report experiencing more happiness than younger people, and feel better able to control intense emotions.
 It’s not that older people don’t care, say these studies, but that older people have more empathy, and the capacity to put themselves in others people shoes more easily.
 As we age, we become wiser, more tolerant, and able to take ourselves a little less seriously.
 We can be grand parents, grand friends, grand mentors to our younger colleagues, family and friends.
 BUT, as we age, we can ALSO put ourselves down and begin to hate ourselves for the aging process itself.
 This is an unnecessary tragedy, with sometimes dangerous consequences.
 And this is where CBT type psychotherapies can help you change your thoughts, and psychoanalysis can help you transform your dreams, so that you can begin to enjoy yourself again, and to combat aging and decline with hope and imagination.

 "Soon I'll be sixty years old, will I think the world is cold?"